BYUcs236ta/cs236_Decker_Goodrich/Lab2b.md

 }
 ~~~

-6. Think about how you would extract the data from the idList() function.
-Do you need to save it in a member variable of class?
-Should you change the idList() function to return something?
+6. Think about how you would extract the data from the `idList()` function.
+Do you need to save it in a member variable of the class?
+Should you change the `idList()` function to return something?
 If so what would you change it too?

 ---
 ### Conclusion